holidayextras/culture/pest-control-process.md

 ### Bugsnag

 You'll require our Bugsnag credentials.
-Ask the last person on bugsnag for these.
+Ask the last person on rotation for these.

 #### How do I find bugs?
 Errors on our site are reported to [Bugsnag](https://bugsnag.com/holiday-extras/trip-app-js/errors) and are visible in the dashboard.